 Other exceptional closures are labeled “unable to prosecute.”
 Generally, that means the prosecutor doesn’t think there’s enough evidence to get a conviction, but the police say they’ve done all they can.
 Again, that may often be true, but it underscores the fact that “case closed” doesn’t always mean justice was served.

 Justice: Neither Swift, Nor Sure

 Even when police do make an arrest, that doesn’t necessarily mean they got the right guy—or that the case can hold up in court.
 There is no national system for tracking prosecutions after police make an arrest, but the numbers we have are not reassuring.

 In 2009, the Bureau of Justice Statistics (BJS) conducted a survey of the 75 largest counties in the United States, which are collectively responsible for about half of all murders.
-One year after an arrest, only a third of murder charges had any kind of resolution (whether a conviction or acquittal); after two years, fewer than two-thirds were resolved.
+One year after an arrest, only a third of murder charges had any kind of resolution (whether a conviction or acquittal); after two years, unsolved murders still numbered over a third.

 The BJS called it quits after two years, so we don’t know what happens when it takes longer than that to get a decision.
 But of the cases that did reach an outcome, only 60% resulted in a conviction for murder, while 10% were convicted of some other charge (which may or may not have been related to the killing).

 Fully 30% of cases were dismissed or acquitted outright.